 The genealogical detour via mythic identification, then, brings us back to the mimetic principles with which we started – but in the process also offers a Nietzschean supplement that identifies emerging protean types on the political scene.
 In the context of a critique of actors turned masters in [ The ] Gay Science, Nietzsche provides the following diagnostic of mimetic principles we should now be in a position if not to fully contain, at least to partially identify:

-Falseness with a good conscience; the delight in simulation exploding as a power that pushes aside one’s so-called “character,” flowing [ flooding ? ] it and at times extinguishing it; the inner craving for a role and mask, for appearance; an excess of the capacity for all kinds of adaptations that can no longer be satisfied in the service of the most immediate and narrowest utility – all of this is perhaps not only peculiar to the actor?
+Falseness with a good conscience; the delight in simulation exploding as a power that pushes aside one’s so-called “character,” flowing [ flooding ? yes] it and at times extinguishing it; the inner craving for a role and mask, for appearance; an excess of the capacity for all kinds of adaptations that can no longer be satisfied in the service of the most immediate and narrowest utility – all of this is perhaps not only peculiar to the actor?

 And thus, we may add, of the (new) fascist leader?
 Especially since, as Nietzsche was the first to fear it, we live in a world in which “the ‘actors,’ all kinds of actors, become the real masters” (Gay Science 303).